digital-sound-antiques/mgsc/mgs-format.md

 ## Track 1-17 Commands

 ```
-0n nn    : Similar to 2n, not appeared in MGS binary version >= 304

-1n nn    : Similar to 3n, not appeared in MGS binary version >= 304.
+0n nn .. : [for MGS<304] Note with length command. n=0H..BH corresponds to note C to B.
+           nn=length of note.
+If nn is 0FFH, the succeeding byte will be read and added to the length.
+           This procedure will continue until reading byte is not 0FFH.

+1n       : [for MGS<304] Note command. n=0H..BH corresponds to note C to B.
+           The length of note follows l (043H) command value.

 2n nn    : Note with length command. n=0H..BH corresponds to note C to B.
          : nn=length of note.
 The quarter note length is 48.

 3n       : Note command. n=0H..BH corresponds to note C to B.
+           The length of note follows l (042H) command value.

 2C nn    : Rest with length command. nn=length